CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

 Similar to the previous models, the same features contribute to the probability of a building having more or less graffiti.
 The one interesting new feature is that a high average of nearby sub buildings will decrease the chance of graffiti, while a high median will increase it.

 When used to predict new graffiti, this model produced the following result.
-One can notice how it predicts more graffiti than the previous model, as was stated previously when discussing the confusion matrix.
-Similar to how the regression model predicted, the southern part of Vancouver is prone to becoming a hub for graffiti, and so is the upper middle Eastern part.
+As discussed in the confusion matrix, one can notice how it predicts more graffiti than the previous model.
+Similar to how the regression model predicted, the southern part of Vancouver is prone to becoming a hub for graffiti, and so is the upper-middle Eastern part.

 ![Balanced Logistic Regression Prediction Heatmap](/assets/images/balanced_logistic_regression_heatmap.png)
 <p align="center">